openfabr/cdf/docs/user-guide/framework-spec.md

 TBD

-## Package Definition Pack
+## Package Metadata

-The `PDP` is a pack of files covering all that has been mentioned above.
+The package metadata consist a pack of files covering all that has been mentioned above.
 It’s intended to be used by software tooling to understand the abstraction that a package makes available for project creators to use.
 The primary goal is making it a machine readable protocol so that software tooling can be developed to further aid project creators when using a selected package.

-An example of the pack is show below,
+An example of the files is show below,

 ![files in PDP](../assets/cdf-package-definition-pack-example.png)

-The pack consists of the files described individually below.
+Those files are described individually below.

 ### Package Manifest

-It is aptly named `cdf.manifest.json` inside a package at root level, which contains attributes listed below to describe the package and links to other definition files.
+It is aptly named `cdf.manifest.json` inside a package at root level, which contains attributes listed below to describe the package and links to other metadata files.
 It is the master plan when defining a package for consumption.

 *The exact file name `cdf.manifest.json` has to be used in order to be located by any software tooling.*